-UK work visas for international graduates to be extended to two years12 September 2019
+UK work visas for international graduates to be extended to two years

 The University of Buckingham is heartened by the announcement of the new two year post-study work visa for international students studying in the UK.
 Buckingham has one of the most diverse student bodies in the country – hailing from more than 80 different nations – and these students contribute significantly to the life of our university, town and region.